Code-Institute-Submissions/StuartCox3107-is.onboard/README.md

 ### Javascript

-### Page 1
+### View 1: Welcome, name & staff number page

+- Tested to check that staff numbers will not accept letters or non-decimal characters, alert if incorrect
+- Tested to check that only whole numbers from 1-5 are accepted through the scroll arrows
+- Tested to check that manual entry of numbers outside 1-5 can be entered, alert if incorrect
-- Manually tested number inputs to check that letters and only whole numbers between 1 and 5 are accepted
+- Tested to check that only whole numbers are accepted on manual input, alert if incorrect
-- Console log prints the staff number digits, and that the length is 4 digits long

-### Page 2
+- Tested to check that progress bar moves as expected

-- Manually tested to check that all variations of the first digit of the staff number display the correct contact person, number and emails
+- Chrome debugger tool used to check that the variables are given values for the user first name, family name, all 4 digits of the employee number, and that the first digit of the employee number stores the correct department variable

-### Page 3
+### View 2: Introduction to IS contacts page

+- All possible 1st digit entries from 1-5 tested to ensure that page 2 individual contact text populated correctly (name, number & email)
+- Tested to check that progress bar moves as expected

+### View 3: Choose a laptop page

-- Manually tested to check that each of the 5 possible employee departments display the correct introduction text
+- Tested to check that each of the 5 possible employee departments entered on page 1 display the correct introduction text including the department and features needed
-- Manually tested to check that each of the 5 possible employee departments display the correct laptop choices and features
+- Tested to check that each of the 5 possible employee departments entered on page 1 display the correct laptop choices, and related laptop features in the cards
-- Manually checked to ensure that one (not zero or 2) laptops can be chosen in order to move to the next view
+- Tested to ensure that one (not zero or 2) laptops can be chosen in order to move to the next view.
+Alert present if user tries to choose none
-- Console log prints the laptop choice selected
-- Manually tested to check that all laptop links work
+- Tested to check that all laptop links work for all scenarios (5 possible outcomes, 10 links)

-### Page 4

-- Manually tested with all latop possibilities that the correct text is displayed
-- Console log prints the bag choice selected

-### Page 5
+- Tested to check that progress bar moves as expected
+- Chrome debugger tool used to check that the variable is assigned the correct value for storing the laptop chosen (laptop model and size of screen)

+### View 4: Choose a bag page

+- Tested to check that all previous laptop choices display the correct text in terms of reminding the user of the laptop size chosen
+- Tested to ensure that one (not zero or 2) bag can be chosen in order to move to the next view.
+Alert present if user tries to choose none
+- Tested to check that progress bar moves as expected
+- Chrome debugger tool used to check that the bag type variable is assigned the correct value for storing the bag chosen

+### View 5: Choose a screen page

-- Manually tested screen "Want to know more" links
+- Tested all "Want to know more" links
-- Manually tested all department, laptop and bag previous choices display the correct text
+- Tested all previous bag choices display correct text
-- Console log prints bag choice made

-### Page 6

-- Console log prints all choices made to ensure that the appropriate variables are still stored
+- Tested all all relevant department 1st digit entries display correct department in text
+- Tested all relevant department 1st digit entries display correct screen features in text
+- Tested to check that progress bar moves as expected
+- Chrome debugger tool used to check that the screen size variable is assigned the correct value for storing the bag chosen

+### View 6: Next steps page

-- Manually tested to ensure that all previous choices display the correct final page text
+- Chrome debugger tool used to check that all variables are assigned the correct values for the inputs and choices made
+- All department choices tested to populate relevant text
+- All laptop choices tested to populate relevant text
+- All department choice tested to populate relevant text
+- Tested to check that progress bar moves as expected
+- Finish button tested to ensure alert appears

 ---